 There is one daily train operating between Bratislava and Belarus.
 It is part of a longer route between Budapest and Moscow, available most of the days.
 The sleeper train takes 18 hours to complete the route between Bratislava and Minsk, calling at other important Belorussian cities like Brest.

 The same train that goes to Belarus, goes all the way to the Moscow Belorussian station (Moskva Belorusskaja).
 The trip takes 27 hours after departing Bratislava at 11.10 am.

 Buying Train Tickets in Slovakia

 You can buy all domestic train tickets within Slovakia from the Slovak railways website.
-You can also buy some international trips from that website, but not all of them.
+It is also possible to buy some international trips from that website, but not all of them.

 You can have more information on our buy train tickets page.

 Buying Train Passes Valid in Slovakia